erictt/computer-science-learning/source/_posts/cs6200/p2l2-threads-and-concurrency.md

         * when writer_counter == 1, neither read nor write.
     * the other way is to use one counter: `resource_counter` to indicate resource usage situation: 0: free, -1: 1 writer, >0: multiple readers
     * <img src="https://i.imgur.com/MOquvBQ.jpg" style="width: 600px" />
-* Here are some pseudocodes for the second approach:
+* Here are some pseudocode for the second approach:
     * <img src="https://i.imgur.com/iI4hMCg.jpg" style="width: 600px" />
     * The `writer_phase` is used in `reader_thread` for signaling the writer thread.
     * The `reader_phase` is used in `writer_thread` for signaling the writer thread.